alexrudnick/dissertation/BURNDOWN.md

   * pull all gn text from guarani-nee and gn-wikipedia.
   * train surface and lemmatized LMs.
   * consider: integrate chipa into Phrasal
-  * consider: integrate chipa into Mike's current RBMT systems.
+  * PROBABLY SKIP consider: integrate chipa into Mike's current RBMT systems.
     * understand Mike's current RBMT systems well enough to hack them up
   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system